erroronline1/caro/readme.md

 Events may trigger a [message](#conversations) to a defined user group if set.

-You may choose to fully use this calendar for your operations and appointments but it is supposed to help you with operational scheduling (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place.
-You're free to use Outlook and the like along.
-The calendar only processed dates and no times anyway.
+As scheduling is supposed to help you with operational planning (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place you get only to select dates.
+This unclutters the input form too.

 Displayed calendars do include weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then, to not being overlooked.